LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 1. Find the server-OS type and web service type so we know the command type and http request type we can use to do the attack.

-2. Scan the service to get the vulnerability information.
+2. Scan the web server to get the vulnerability information.

 3. Based on the information collected from steps 1 and 2, search for the possible CVE which can be used for attacking.